IDinsight/surveyscout/README.md

 - `min_target`: The minimum number of targets each surveyor is required to visit.
 - `max_target`: The maximum number of targets each surveyor is allowed to visit.
-- `max_distance`: The maximum distance assignable to a surveyor to visit a single target.
+- `max_cost`: The maximum cost assignable to a surveyor to visit a single target.
-- `max_total_distance`: The initial maximum total distance assignable to a surveyor.
+- `max_total_cost`: The initial maximum total cost assignable to a surveyor.

 ```python
 from surveyscout.flows import basic_min_distance_flow